-The Belvedere/21er Haus Curator in Residence programme (CIR) is intended for curators worldwide who would like to conduct research for three to five months (or exceptionally for a shorter period) in the Belvedere/21er Haus, particularly on a subject relevant to the museum’s collection.
+The Belvedere/21er Haus Curator in Residence programme (CIR) is intended for curators worldwide who would like to conduct research for around three months in the Belvedere/21er Haus, particularly on a subject relevant to the museum’s collection.

 The aim of the programme is to encourage curators and researchers working on the collection and research focus of the Belvedere/21er Haus – Austrian art from the Middle Ages to the present.
 Networking with colleagues at the Belvedere/21er Haus and in the Vienna art and culture scene is explicitly desired.

 The results of the research could be communicated in the form of a talk, internet presentation, contribution to the collection, or booklet for the public.